callummclu/dissertation/timelog.md

 - _2 hours_ Investigated why uart eval method was not working.
 - _2 hours_ Implemented extra Puck specific classes.
 - _0.5 hours_ Updated README with up to date documentation on the device controller repository.

+### 8 Oct 2022

+- _1 hour_ Explored methods of displaying demos (found that enabling npm script to be used as a script tag package would make this a more straight forward task)